 Matthew Barby is a celebrated public speaker and an award-winning online marketing consultant.

 Among the long lineup of successful marketing campaigns.
 Matthew Barby identifies the one commonality between each of these very different campaigns – strategy.

-While also known for every other aspect of digital marketing.
-Barby recommends a very specific approach to SEO campaigns which should always involve the same foundation.
-In many ways, this is the SWOT analysis approach which should be taken prior to starting a social media campaign.
+Barby recommends a very specific approach to SEO campaigns which should always follow the same analysis model.
+In many ways, this is the SWOT analysis approach that should be taken prior to starting a social media campaign.

 Competitor Analysis – Ensure that you have adequate awareness regarding the content being distributed on social media by competitors.
 What seems to be working for them?

 Traffic Opportunity – Establish the best keywords to attract traffic based on solid keyword research.

 Audit Existing Content – So many website owners forget to optimize or repurpose their existing content.